bolderflight/circle_buf/README.md

 ![Bolder Flight Systems Logo](img/logo-words_75.png) &nbsp; &nbsp; ![Arduino Logo](img/arduino_logo_75.png)

 # Circular buffer
 This library implements a first in, first out [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer), methods are provided for writing to and reading from the buffer.
-This library is compatible with Arduino and with CMake build systems.
+This library is compatible with Arduino ARM devices and with CMake build systems.
 It would also be easy to include with other projects, since it is a header only library consisting of a single file.
    * [License](LICENSE.md)
    * [Changelog](CHANGELOG.md)
    * [Contributing guide](CONTRIBUTING.md)